 Knowledge, scientific and otherwise, is also part of life more broadly.
 It has helped to shape humanity’s past and will continue to shape our future.
 It informs human curiosity, and speaks to perennial questions of meaning, purpose, morality, religion, and worldview.
 How can the sciences and humanities contribute to answering the big questions – both perennial ones and the ones raised by contemporary global challenges such as climate change, biodiversity, and geopolitics – and how have they done so in the past?
 Does scientific inquiry have limits and, if so, what are they?
 Is research value-free or inevitably value-laden?
 How has modern knowledge formation influenced human experience, for example in the relation between humans and nature (mechanization, naturalization)?
 How has our understanding of fundamental concepts and categories like ‘science’, ‘religion’, ‘culture’, ‘morality’, and ‘value’ developed over time in different historical and social contexts?

 Research centers and affiliated researchers

 - Abraham Kuyper Center for Science and the Big Questions

 - Simon Stevin Center for the History of Science and Humanities

-- Interested individual researchers in theoretical philosophy, history of philosophy, social, cultural and political philosophy, history of science and the humanities, religious studies, and theology
+- Researchers in theoretical philosophy, history of philosophy, social, cultural and political philosophy, history of science and the humanities, religious studies, and theology

 - Philosophy, particularly: epistemology, metaphysics, philosophy of science & humanities, philosophy of religion, social, cultural and political philosophy

 - Systematic and historical theology, religious studies